strike-digital/strike-digital.github.io/site/content/posts/002_professionalism/index.md

 >
 ![Kahn](KahnedIn.png)

-The Cambridge dictionary defines professionalism as:
+The Cambridge Dictionary defines professionalism as:

 > [Professionalism](https://dictionary.cambridge.org/dictionary/english/professionalism)
 > (/prəˈfeʃ.ən.əl.ɪ.zəm/)
 >
 > the combination of all the qualities that are connected with trained and skilled people

-Analyzing this, we can conclude that Mr. Kahn was indeed a professional as he was both trained and skilled, and as such was almost certainly an expert in the concept of professionalism.
+Analysing this, we can conclude that Mr. Kahn was indeed a professional as he was both trained and skilled, and as such was almost certainly an expert in the concept of professionalism.

-However just being a professional is not enough, we must further deduce whether he was also a creative.
-To do so we must first hear a story.
+However, just being a professional is not enough, we must further deduce whether he was also a creative.
+To do so, we must first hear a story.
 There was an especially fierce battle with the Taijut tribe in 1201, and, as all great leaders should (that includes you Mark Carey) the G-Dog was embedded deep in the fray fighting side by side with his troops.
 However, on this fateful day, an especially skilled Taijut archer was able to pierce the Mongol defences and loose an arrow into the Kahn's horse, throwing him violently from the saddle, and nearly bringing his life to an end.
-Of course the Mongols went on to win the battle, and Genghy boy took it upon himself to find the archer who had come so close to ending his glorious reign.
+Of course, the Mongols went on to win the battle, and Genghy boy took it upon himself to find the archer who had come so close to ending his glorious reign.
 When he found that archer, he was tempted simply kill them as any lesser ruler would, but the glorious Kahn instead had a **creative** idea.
-He instantly gave the man a job as leader of a batallion in his army, and thus ensured that the skill had once come so close to killing him, would now instead be used to protect him.
+He instantly gave the man a job as leader of a battalion in his army, and thus ensured that the skill had once come so close to killing him, would now instead be used to protect him.
 Truly a master tactician and creative genius.

 From this wonderful tale about the glorious leader, we can come to the conclusion that he was also a creative.